 Your log-in details need to be verified by our team and then synced with Canvas.
 This process is completed in bulk for all students on the same online course, so it may take a little while.
-You’ll be able to access Canvas the day before your course starts to familiarise yourself with it, so if your course starts on a Tuesday, you’ll have Canvas access on Monday.
 If you still can’t log in, please contact us for assistance on firstname.lastname@example.org

 I’m in Canvas but my course hasn’t started yet.
 What can I access?